 The properties of the Ficus elastica play an important role, according to Speck.
-"The roots react to mechanical loads with secondary root growth.
+"The roots react Khasis have," says Ludwig.

+to mechanical loads with secondary root growth.
 In addition, the aerial roots are capable of forming inosculations."
 This is a process in which trunks, branches and roots of one plant grow into the structure of a second plant.
-"Possible injuries result in inosculation and callus formation, a process also familiar from wound healing of trees.
-Thus, for example, two roots which are pressed together can grow together and inosculate," says Speck.
+"Possible injuries result of the Khasi people can promote the further in inosculation and callus formation, a process also familiar from wound healing of trees.
+Thus, for example, two roots which are pressed together can building materials in his plans and structures.
+In grow together and inosculate," says Speck.
 The bridges are made and maintained by individuals, families or by communities that include several villages that use the bridge.

-"Living bridges can thus be considered both a man-made technology and a very specific type of plant cultivation," says Speck.
+"Living bridges can thus be considered both a manmade technology and a very specific type of plant cultivation," says Speck.

 A young and a slightly older aerial root were knotted into a network, which shortens and tightens them.
 Later the roots will grow together at this point.
-Credit: Ferdinand Ludwig
+Credit: Ferdinand Ludwig generations.
+We should approach this topic as the